Best practice in web design

-The World Wide Web Consortium (W3C) has produced a number of accepted guidelines for websites.
-These lay out three levels of standards:
+The World Wide Web Consortium (W3C) has produced a number of accepted accessibility guidelines for websites.
+These set out three levels of conformance:

 The UK government recommends that websites must satisfy priority 1 and should satisfy priority 2 of the guidelines.